 Contracts and service specifications

-You can find detailed information on the type of contracts and service specifications that are relevant to you.
-This information is currently available on the Ministry of Health website and will be updated over a period of time from 1 July 2022 to reflect changes under Whaikaha - Ministry of Disabled People.
+You can find detailed information on the type of contracts and service specifications that are relevant to you on our website.
+This information will be updated over a period of time from 1 July 2022 to reflect changes under Whaikaha - Ministry of Disabled People.

 If you have questions about these upcoming changes, please email: email@example.com